Theogoro/Theogoro/README.md

 Hi 👋 My name is Theo Berta
 ===========================

-Fullstack Dev & Coffe Fan
+Fullstack Dev & Coffee Fan
 -------------------------

 I am graduated in Programming Technology at ITLF.
 Currently a systems engineering student at UTN and working at Witbor as Fullstack Dev (React & Ruby on Rails & MySQL)